overclock-25/Google-Solution-Challenge-GDG25/Alert-Module/README.md

 # 🌾 Weather Alert Engine 🚨

 Because rain doesn’t RSVP, but your app can.
-The Weather Alert Module is a backend submodule built for the **GreenTip**, designed to fetch, process, and deliver weather-related alerts to users.
+The Weather Alert Module is a backend submodule built for **GreenTip**, designed to fetch, process, and deliver weather-related alerts to users.
 Built with **Next.js**, it leverages **Firestore** for data management and **FCM** for push notifications, ensuring timely and personalized notifications for districts and farms through a modular, type-safe architecture.

 ---